 MRT Western Terminus at Parsons Trail 144 to Taylor Cabin-Sycamore Creek, EABO mm 14.3

 In perusing the FB pages and other sources, we had yet to learn of any other MRT hikers…until now.
-It was ironic that the only 3 of us happened to be starting on the same day, same time.
+It was ironic that the 3 of us happened to be starting on the same day, same time.
 925 actually began his hike from Cottonwood… 14 additional miles on dry trail and road.
 Had we realized that our schedules so perfectly matched, we could have offered him a ride.
 As such, he was tired and required a break at the creek.
 We gave him some water from the car and Jon took pictures of us at the trailhead sign.
 There’s no official MRT marker anywhere along the route.
 I should have printed my own.
 After all, Brett designed a very attractive emblem.
 Oh well.

 We set off for a brief hike down to the creek, where I stopped to take my first desert dunking of the trip.
 I brought a mini digital thermometer for this journey.
 It read 90 degrees in the sun and 86 in the shade by the creek.
 Later I saw that it recorded a max temp of 98.
 Woof.
 But the cool water saturated into my clothes made it bearable.
 We bid goodby to 925 there, as we were both anxious to get some miles under our feet.
 It was 50 miles to our next stop in Sedona and I had (perhaps unwisely) only brought 2 days worth of food.
 With our half-day start, we needed to get something done this day.